wjbetech/Atomology/implementation.md

 - What to do: create `public/sitemap.xml` and `public/robots.txt` with basic entries and point to the canonical URL when available.
 - Acceptance: files present in `public/` and reachable at `/<file>`.

-If you want, I can implement any of the above now — tell me which to pick first and I'll start with a small patch, tests, and verification run.